 Many businesses are cognitively entrenched by legacy culture or short-sighted management.
 They struggle to ask better questions about their business, let alone innovate.
-Fortunately Pfizer had champions for change in the business.
-Our brief was to get the team out of their comfort zone and thinking differently.
+Siloed thinking in large businesses is still prevalent and continues to stifle innovation.

 Use this form to tell it like it is.
 We love feedback.